Chowdhury-DSP/BYOD/manual/Manual.md

 search this folder, as well as any subfolders, to load new user presets.

+## Troubleshooting

+### Resetting Global Settings
+If you run into any issues that require the global settings to be changed or reset, the global settings file can be found at the following location:
+- Windows: `C:\Users\<username>\AppData\Roaming\ChowdhuryDSP\BYOD\.plugin_settings.json`
+- Mac: `~/Library/ChowdhuryDSP/BYOD/.plugin_settings.json`
+- Linux: `~/.config/ChowdhuryDSP/BYOD/.plugin_settings.json`

+To reset the global settings, you may delete this file, and it will automatically be regenerated the next time the plugin is used.

+### OpenGL Rendering
+On Windows and Linux, BYOD will use OpenGL for rendering the UI by default, unless the host system does not support OpenGL version 2.0 or greater.
+If OpenGL is available, it is possible to turn off rendering with OpenGL in the [global settings menu](#settings).
+If you need to override your chosen OpenGL setting, please visit the [global settings file](#resetting-global-settings).

 ## Open Source

 BYOD is open-source software that is free (as in “free beer”),